zhangp365/EasyControl/README.md

 <img src='assets/teaser.jpg'>

 ## Features
 * **Motivation:** The architecture of diffusion models is transitioning from Unet-based to DiT (Diffusion Transformer).
-However, the DiT ecosystem lacks mature plugin support and faces challenges such as efficiency bottlenecks, conflicts in multi-condition coordination, and insufficient model adaptability, particularly in zero-shot multi-condition combination scenarios where these issues are most pronounced.
+However, the DiT ecosystem lacks mature plugin support and faces challenges such as efficiency bottlenecks, conflicts in multi-condition coordination, and insufficient model adaptability.
 * **Contribution:** We propose EasyControl, an efficient and flexible unified conditional DiT framework.
 By incorporating a lightweight Condition Injection LoRA module, a Position-Aware Training Paradigm, and a combination of Causal Attention mechanisms with KV Cache technology, we significantly enhance **model compatibility** (enabling plug-and-play functionality and style lossless control), **generation flexibility** (supporting multiple resolutions, aspect ratios, and multi-condition combinations), and **inference efficiency**.
 <img src='assets/method.jpg'>